Wassenaar: Modern history

-Since the days of Prince Frederik, Wassenaar has often served as an official residence: King Willem-Alexander of the Netherlands, his wife, Queen Máxima of the Netherlands, and their daughters lived in the villa Eikenhorst at the estate De Horsten in Wassenaar from 2003 until 2019; Princess Alexia was baptized at the Romanesque church in Wassenaar.
+Since the days of Prince Frederik, Wassenaar has often served as an official residence: King Willem-Alexander of the Netherlands, his wife, Queen Máxima, and their daughters lived in the villa Eikenhorst at the estate De Horsten in Wassenaar from 2003 until 2019; Princess Alexia was baptized at the Romanesque church in Wassenaar.
 The princesses attended the Bloemcampschool in Wassenaar, founded in 1931.

 From 1970 until its relocation to Amsterdam in 2016, the Netherlands Institute for Advanced Study (NIAS) which provides research time, space and support for foreign and Dutch scholars, was located in Wassenaar and the Netherlands Institute of International Relations Clingendael, is situated in Huys Clingendael.

 The U.S. Embassy The Hague as well as several ambassadorial residences are located here, including those of Canada, South Korea, Indonesia, and Ireland.
 In general, there is a large expatriate community of diplomats and business people in Wassenaar, largely due to its proximity to both the international organizations and embassies in The Hague.
 There are several international schools located in Wassenaar, including the American School of The Hague (ASH), and The International School Wassenaar, part of Rijnlands Lyceum Foundation.

 Wassenaar has several parks and a network of bicycle paths.
 Trees, mainly beech, oak, and horse chestnut, are widespread, giving the town a green character.
 The town centre supports a number of high-end shops, delicatessens and bakeries as well as cafes, bars, and restaurants.
 There are Football, Field Hockey, Cricket, Rugby, and Tennis clubs.
 The theme park Duinrell and the race track Duindigt, the only remaining grass race track in the Netherlands, are also here.
 The art Museum Voorlinden was opened by King Willem-Alexander in 2016.

 Despite being a relatively small town, Wassenaar is well known in the Netherlands for its conspicuous wealth.
 Areas of the town are amongst the most affluent in the Netherlands, and residents have a reputation for being bekakt or posh.
 Wassenaar is home to some of the most expensive neighbourhoods in the nation.
 In 2018 the Konijnen laan had an average house price of around 2.5 million Euros, making it the most expensive street in the Netherlands.
 The Dutch artists Ross and Iba released a song entitled 'Wassenaar,' which poked fun at the wealth of the town.

 Wassenaar has always enjoyed good relations with the neighbouring town of Voorschoten, with which it has shared a history.
 The House of Wassenaer, for example, historically resided in the Kasteel Duivenvoorde in Voorschoten.
 A merger into one municipality has been discussed.

 Local government

-The municipal council of Wassenaar consists of 21 seats, which are divided as follows (from the election results of 2022):
+The municipal council of Wassenaar consists of 21 seats, which are divided as follows (from the election results of 2026):